LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaRouting.md

 ## Call to action generator method

 The last part of a route definition is the call.
-This part must define a valid call to a method returning a `play.api.mvc.Action` value, which will typically be a controller action method.
+This part must define a valid call to an action method.

 If the method does not define any parameters, just give the fully-qualified method name: